NangoHQ/nango/docs/docs/nango-deploy/oss-instructions.md

 :::tip
 If you are using a serverless database, you might want to tune NANGO_DB_POOL_MIN and NANGO_DB_POOL_MAX params.
-Otherwise, knox(ORM used in Nango) will be keeping connection alive and exhausting your serverless CPU quota.
+Otherwise, knex(ORM used in Nango) will be keeping connection alive and exhausting your serverless CPU quota.
 :::

 ## Securing your instance